Everything You Need to Know About Finding and Contacting Micro-Influencers

 Pitchbox (Starting at $195/month)

-Pitchbox specializes in finding the types of influencers who write: bloggers, reviewers, and affiliate marketers.
-Once you have your list, Pitchbox tracks your outreach efforts and lets you create email templates, saving you time from manually copying and pasting so all you have to do is tailor each pitch to the new influencer.
-Their software approaches influencer marketing from a SEO lens, offering backlink tracking and link removal services as well.
+Pitchbox specializes in finding the types of influencers who write.
+Once you have your list, Pitchbox tracks your outreach efforts and lets you create email templates.
+Their software approaches influencer marketing from an SEO lens, offering backlink tracking and link removal services as well.

 Kred (Starting at $19/year)

-Each influencer receives a Kred Communities Score as a proxy influence rating, which is based on their followers, mentions, and activity on Twitter and Facebook.
+Each influencer receives a Kred Communities Score as a proxy influence rating, which is based on the number of followers, mentions, and activity on Twitter and Facebook.
 Kred markets itself as a way for influencers to build their brand presence online and connect with brands in the Kred community.

 Traackr offers influencer relationship management software for the enterprise.
 Just as salespeople track their efforts in CRM, Traackr’s software allows you to do the same.
 Not only can you search for influencers, but if you already have a list, you can upload them to the software.